Stella Jean leaves Milan Fashion Week for lack of inclusion - ExBulletin

 Stella Jean leaves Milan Fashion Week for lack of inclusion

-MILANO– The only black designer owned by Italy’s fashion chamber pulled out of this month’s Milan Fashion Week on Wednesday, alleging a lack of support for diversity and inclusion after the chamber scrapped a project aimed at promoting young designers of color working in Italy.
+MILAN (AP) The only black designer belonging to Italy’s fashion chamber pulled out of this month’s Milan Fashion Week on Wednesday, alleging a lack of support for diversity and inclusion after the chamber dropped out of a project to promote young color designers working in Italy.

-Stella Jean interrupted a press conference for the Italian National Chamber of Fashion to announce that neither she nor five members of the color designer collective We Are Made in Italy would be participating in fashion week.
+Stella Jean interrupted a press conference by the National Chamber of Italian Fashion to announce that neither she nor five members of the color designer collective We Are Made in Italy would be participating in fashion week.

-She also said she went on a hunger strike on Wednesday out of concern that members of WAMI, an initiative launched in 2020 on the heels of the Black Lives Matter movement, would face professional backlash for her activism.
+She also said she started a hunger strike on Wednesday out of concern for members of WAMI, an initiative launched in 2020. on the heels of the Black Lives Matter movement, could face professional backlash for his activism.

 These decisions marked the dramatic outcome of a nearly three-year collaboration with the chamber to promote color designers.